erling6232/imagedata/docs/Viewing.rst

 Normally,
 the :meth:`imagedata.Series.get_roi` method
 will draw a 3D mask on a 4D series.
+The user can step through the 4D series, modifying the mask at any tag step.
+The final 3D mask will be returned.

 In a time-resolved series with patient motion, it may be useful to follow an organ from time point to time point.